 What is a Jigsaw?

-When these homogeneous groups have mastered their material, students regroup into heterogeneous groups to present material and complete a task.
+When these homogeneous expert groups have mastered their material, students regroup into heterogeneous groups to present material and complete a task.

 Initially, your classroom would look like this: